Offensive-Penetration-Security/T-Ops/README.md

 <a name="staytuned"></a>
 # Stay tuned ...
-A new version of T-Pot is released about every 6-12 months, development has shifted more and more towards rolling releases and the usage of `/opt/tpot/update.sh`.
+A new version of T-Ops is released about every 6-12 months, development has shifted more and more towards rolling releases and the usage of `/opt/tpot/update.sh`.

 <a name="testimonial"></a>
 # Testimonials
 One of the greatest feedback we have gotten so far is by one of the Conpot developers:<br>
 ***"[...]
-I highly recommend T-Pot which is ... it's not exactly a swiss army knife .. it's more like a swiss army soldier, equipped with a swiss army knife.
+I highly recommend T-Ops which is ... it's not exactly a swiss army knife .. it's more like a swiss army soldier, equipped with a swiss army knife.
 Inside a tank.
 A swiss tank. [...]"***<br>
 And from @robcowart (creator of [ElastiFlow](https://github.com/robcowart/elastiflow)):<br>
 ***"#TPot is one of the most well put together turnkey honeypot solutions.
 It is a must-have for anyone wanting to analyze and understand the behavior of malicious actors and the threat they pose to your organization."***